Code-Institute-Submissions/pokemon/README.md

 ### Existing Features
 - Eye Catching front page
 - About page to explain what the site does

-### Features Left to Implement
 - Charts page with:
-	- Sunburst chart to show/filter different pokemon types
-	- Bar chart to show average pokemons stats
-	- Pie chart to show how many pokemon can/can't evolve and and how many are mega-evolved
+	- Pie chart to show split of pokemon types
-	- Gender bubbles to see the spread of pokemons genders
+	- Bar charts to show the spread of each of the 6 main base stats for pokemon
 	- Page tour to explain each graph

+### Features Left to Implement
+- None

 ## Tech Used
 ### Some the tech used includes: